Chukwukaoranile/my_docs/mysql_replication_config.md

 ##### Check the value of Slave_IO_Running and Slave_SQL_Running in the output.
 If both are set to Yes, replication is functioning properly.

+__ At this juncture the slave and master is functioning propery __

+###### Please note that it's essential to replace web-01-IP-address, web-02-IP-address, 'your_password',filename_from_step_4, and position_from_step_4 with the appropriate values specific to your environment.

 ## f.
-Provide the MySQL primary configuration file as "4-mysql_configuration_primary":
+Copy the primary configuration file to "4-mysql_configuration_primary":
 ##### On web-01, execute the following command to copy the configuration file to a new location:

 	sudo cp /etc/mysql/mysql.conf.d/mysqld.cnf ~/4-mysql_configuration_primary

 ##### This will create a copy of the primary MySQL configuration file in your home directory with the name "4-mysql_configuration_primary".

 ## g.
-Provide the MySQL replica configuration file as "4-mysql_configuration_replica":
+Copy  the MySQL replica configuration file to "4-mysql_configuration_replica":
 ##### On web-02, execute the following command to copy the configuration file to a new location:

 	sudo cp /etc/mysql/mysql.conf.d/mysqld.cnf ~/4-mysql_configuration_replica

 #### This will create a copy of the replica MySQL configuration file in your home directory with the name "4-mysql_configuration_replica".

-###### Please note that it's essential to replace web-01-IP-address, web-02-IP-address, 'your_password',filename_from_step_4, and position_from_step_4 with the appropriate values specific to your environment.

 ## Creating backup and compressing same in an archive file
 #### create a bash file and add the follwing commands.
 Save and make the file executable